 7. Add chipotle pepper, adobo sauce, and tomato sauce.

 8. Simmer until sauce has reduced, but chicken is not dry.
-If chicken dries out, add more tomato sauce or add water.
+If chicken dries out a bit, add more tomato sauce or add water.
 Chicken should be dry enough that sauce doesn’t drip out of tacos, but is still somewhat moist.

 9. Serve with warmed soft flour tortillas or crisp corn tortillas.

 Serves 2 – 4 depending on size of servings.
-Accompaniments can include shredded Monterey Jack cheese, refried black beans, pico de gallo, sour cream, Mexican crema, hot sauce, sliced olives, shredded lettuce, sliced avocado, guacamole, etc. An easy fixin’s buffet allows guests to assemble their own tacos.
+Offer with accompaniments such as shredded Monterey Jack cheese, refried black beans, pico de gallo, sour cream, Mexican crema, hot sauce, sliced olives, shredded lettuce, sliced avocado, guacamole, etc. An easy fixin’s buffet allows guests to assemble their own tacos.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2012)